Amin-MAG/My-Notes/ObjectOrientedDesign.md

 ## Single Responsibility Principle (SRP)

-A systematic check is to use this table bellow.
+A systematic check is to use this table below.
 You use the class name for the first place and the method nam for the other.

 ![Untitled](OOD/Untitled%207.png)